 Dog-Safe Thanksgiving Tips

 Thanksgiving is right around the corner!
-In a few weeks, we'll repeat the same great traditions.
 We'll spend time with our family, eat until we're stuffed, take a nap bordering on comatose, and then watch a good football game!
 But what about our fur kids?
 Where's the fun in Thanksgiving for them?

 Here are some tips on how to involve your pets in all of the fun activities, while keeping them safe from the indulgences of the season.

 A Dog-Safe Thanksgiving Feast!